bkudrzycki/3_cqp/README.md

   2. **open SPSS syntax "master.sps", enter user path if needed and run**
   3. **open R script "master.R", enter user path if needed and run**

-The final step generates a PDF in the "markdown" folder.
+The final step generates a PDF called "cnb_apprenticeship.pdf" in the "markdown" folder.
+This is the replicated paper.

 If you have any questions about replicating this paper, please see comments in the scripts above or contact the author at bartlomiej.kudrzycki[at]nadel.ethz.ch